 Women’s pants of the 1940s were not exactly figure-flattering.
 The design was basically the same as for a man’s pant, tailored and not meant for the female form.
 Pants sat at the natural waistline, well above the belly button.
-They were tight around the waist, with a wide waistband of about 2 inches.
+They were tight around the waist, with a wide waistband of about 2 to 2.5 inches.
 A thin leather belt was often worn in the middle of the wide waistband.
-From there they had straight, wide legs that fit very loosely around the body.
-A single pressed line down the front was common, just like on men’s trousers.
-Pant legs were usually uncuffed with large slit pockets on the sides only.
-Extra large pockets, often called Kangaroo pockets, appeared on some trousers.
-The size of the pocket meant women could put more things in them quickly and have their hands free to carry children to safety or hold tools on the job.
-A multitasking woman in the 1940s was more important than fashion.

 The other style of women’s pants of the 1940s were the famous Rosie the Riveter coveralls.
 These were usually made of blue denim or heavyweight cotton canvas in brown, tan, or blue.
 The coveralls buttoned down the front middle to get in and out of, and were loose-fitting throughout.
 They often had breast pockets to keep pens and small tools in.
 Both the long shirt sleeves and pants cuffs were tied tight around the wrists and ankles to keep them from being caught in heavy machinery.

 After the war, women returned to their playtime overalls made of softer fabrics.
 In summer, teens wore their overalls without a shirt underneath.
-Otherwise, women wore a knit T-shirt or button up blouse underneath.
-The bibs on these overalls took on the Pinafore shape with modest coverage around the bust to the back, only exposing the neck and shoulders.
+Otherwise, women wore a knit T-shirt or button up blouse with their overalls.
+The bibs on these overalls took on the Pinafore shape with modest sweetheart or squared neck coverage around the bust to the back, only exposing the neck and shoulders.